 - An applicant must be "at nutritional risk."
 The specific criteria and parameters that indicate risk are determined by a health and dietary assessment performed by a health professional at the time of certification.

 - An applicant must be "income" eligible.
-Families receiving Medicaid, Food Stamps, or TANF are income-eligible for the Indiana WIC Program.
+Families receiving Medicaid, SNAP, or TANF are income-eligible for the Indiana WIC Program.
 If you are not a member of these other programs, check the income chart below to see if your family might qualify.

 2023 WIC Income Guidelines